DevilMedlar/python-recall-training/README.md

 Grade the attempt first and apply the proportionate reward, technical correction, and punishment required by the performance tier and current escalation state.
 Then use the hint ladder in `rules.md`.

-The normal hint-and-retry process applies to repairable training attempts, not to quiz or proficiency-test items explicitly being used as one-attempt assessments.
-Assessment items are completed without individual hint/retry cycles, and the completed quiz or test is graded as a whole.
+The normal hint-and-retry process applies to repairable graded work, not to individual items or graded units inside an explicitly designated one-attempt assessment.
+Complete the assessment before beginning any post-assessment correction or later practice.

 The first hint is part of the response to the original attempt and must identify **every currently observed mistake** by category and/or location at that hint level so one hint can reasonably support a full repair without dumping completed solutions.